top of page

 Ancient Creatures

 I have long wanted to write about Turtles but the call to do so came at a time when I had very tight deadlines to meet but everything inside me screamed to slow down and take a break, rest.
-I was also contemplating the Samoan style turtle tattoo that is the symbol on the cover of my book Tank, first of the Seals in Spain reverse harem trilogy and meditating over it.
+I was also contemplating the Samoan style turtle tattoo that is the symbol on the cover of my book TANK, first of the Seals in Spain reverse harem trilogy, part of a shared world of many more books, and meditating over it.
 But more about this later.
 Let us first look at the animal in a zoological context to familiarise ourselves with its main biological characteristics.

 Turtles have been around since the times of the dinosaurs and nowadays, there are over 350 living species of turtles on the planet.
 The largest of these is the Leatherback Sea Turtle and weighs in at 2,000 pounds.
 Sea turtles can stay underwater for 4 to 7 hours before they need to come up for air.
 A couple of Russian tortoises have even helped modern science by being the first vertebrates (living creatures with a spine) that flew to the moon and circled it.